Available with Standard or Advanced license.

 Geodatabase replication works directly with geodatabases or geodata services and supports workflows for keeping them in sync.
 Tools are provided in ArcGIS Pro for performing geodatabase replication as were provided in ArcGIS Desktop.
 Most of these workflows require traditional versioned data.

 For example, some projects require two or more distant offices to work on the same data.
 Each office requires local access to the database, so each creates a copy of the database.
 When a change is made to the data in one office location, the change must also be applied to the data in the other office location.
 To keep the copies of the databases synchronized, the offices can transfer changes between each other on a scheduled basis.
 This capability is referred to as geodatabase replication.

 Replication is also helpful to an editor who may otherwise have to edit data over a slow network.
 In this case, replication allows a subset of the data to be extracted to a local machine so that the editor can work on it without using the network.
 Once the edits are complete, they can be transferred over the network, merging them back into the production database.
 For more information, see Distributed data scenarios.

 Traditional versioned data can also be published as sync enabled feature services.
-These support workflows with mobile editors using ArcGIS Collector or ArcGIS Pro where editors can download a copy of the data, make local edits and then call sync on the feature service.
+These support workflows with mobile data collection apps or ArcGIS Pro where editors can download a copy of the data, make local edits and then call sync on the feature service.
 When working with traditional versioned data and mobile editors, learn how to use and work with traditional versioned data in feature services that you take offline.

 Feature services can also participates in distributed collaboration workflows.
 For example, distributed collaboration (or simply collaboration) supports feature services that include feature layers running on traditional versioned data.
 It allows sync-enabled feature services to be shared as a copy when the feature services shared across the collaboration are running separate copies of the data.
 To learn more about the collaboration process and collaboration concepts, see How collaboration works.